oscarvargash/CFP_Mapping/README.md

 ```
 The package should be updated and no error message should appear

-## Load species table csv from WD folder, and assign as 'data'
+## Loading species table csv from WD folder, and assign as 'data'
 Now we need to download our list of species.

 [Species List Download](https://www.dropbox.com/scl/fi/m5rx2jjprixvcd8fjhgez/CFP_Online.xlsx?dl=0&rlkey=ypeezprkxn4cgdzmvhrlrpcy4)